poult-lab/daily-word/english_words_ learning.md

 01.reaffirm [ˌriːəˈfɜːm]

-[verb] I met **with** Prime Minister Modi of India and President Widodo of Indonesia to reaffirm our **commitment** to the G20 as the premier forum for global economic cooperation./In an interview with Chinese state broadcaster CCTV on Friday, Lee reaffirmed that South Korea's stance on respecting the "One China" policy remains unchanged.
+[verb] I met **with** Prime Minister Modi of India and President Widodo of Indonesia to reaffirm our **commitment** to the G20 as the premier forum for global economic cooperation./In an interview with Chinese state broadcaster CCTV on Friday, Lee reaffirmed that South Korea's stance on respecting the "One China" policy remains unchanged./Burnham to visit Kyiv on first foreign trip and reaffirm UK support for Ukraine.

 "If you reaffirm something, you state it again clearly and firmly."